 2. Failing to get pre-approved for a home loan

 Before even starting your search, save as much as possible for a down payment and closing costs, know your credit score, clean up any blemishes on your credit report and get pre-approved for a loan.
 Don’t confuse being a pre-qualified buyer and being pre-approved for a mortgage.
 Pre-qualification is basically telling a lender how much you make and how much you owe, and based on what you tell them you “should” be able to buy in a certain price range.
 Pre-approval is when you actually provide documentation to your lender verifying income, they pull a credit report, look at your income to debt ratios, and let you know how much you can afford and how much they will lend you.
 Pre-approval also proves to your real estate agent and home sellers that you are serious and know your price range, which can strengthen your position in the event of competing offers when you find the right home.
+If you use the VA Home Loan, there are several benefits, including no down payment required, so be sure to discuss the benefits of the VA Home Loan with your lender.

 3. Using an out-of-town lender

 It may be a mistake to put too much faith in online loan services.
 Do your research, learn about processing fees, points and junk fees- yes they hate that term, but if one lender charges for something and another doesn’t, then it’s a junk fee.
 Calling a Racehorse a Donkey doesn’t slow it down.
-For example: I had a young airman who received an estimate from the national company where he banked that was over $900 more than the local lender I recommended, and that was on the purchase of a modest $100,000 home.
+For example: I had a young airman who received an estimated monthly payment from the national company where he banked that was over $900 more than the local lender I recommended, and that was on the purchase of a modest $100,000 home.
 Real estate agents will gladly recommend local reputable mortgage companies, banks and/or credit unions.

 To check out trusted reviews by military families of local lenders, visit PCSgrades and register for your free account.